-The stern post and rudder however will only be covered with the copper plates.
+The stern post and rudder are 4mm thick.
 So when the stern post and rudder are eventually fitted you need to ensure there is a consistent thickness between stern post, rudder and the stern area of the keel.

 The keel, stern post & rudder are all 4mm plywood.
-The stern post and rudder will be covered with the 0.5mm thick copper plates P32.
-However the keel in the deadwood area will be planked with the first layer of planking-2mm thick (on each side) and then covered with the copper plates.
+However the keel in the deadwood area will be planked with the first layer of planking - 2mm thick (on each side).
 Clearly, if no adjustment is made when the stern post and rudder are fitted there will be a significant discrepancy between the thickness of the stern area of the keel and the stern post and rudder.